 Rodney B. Dieser, Ph.D.

 Rodney B. Dieser, Ph.D., currently is an Associate Professor in the School of Health, Physical Education, and Leisure Services (in the College of Education) at the University of Northern Iowa.
-Rod currently serves as the Chair of the Division of Leisure, Youth, and Human Services and program coordinator for the Master's Degree in Philanthropy and Nonprofit Development.
+Rod currently serves as the program coordinator for the Master's Degree in Philanthropy and Nonprofit Development.

 Rod holds a Bachelor's and Master's of Science degree from the University of Utah in Parks, Recreation, and Tourism, with a graduate level minor in educational psychology.
 He holds a Doctorate of Philosophy in Physical Education and Recreation from the University of Alberta (Canada).
 His research and teaching interests include: (1) cross-cultural therapeutic recreation and leisure practice, (2) therapeutic recreation as an adjunctive therapy for people with mental illness and people with disabilities, (3) historical and philosophical foundations of leisure, youth, and non-profit human services, including Hull-House from 1889-1953, (4) the connection between leisure, sport, and physical activities with gender identity, and (6) the philanthropic labor and service of musician, Bruce Springsteen.